21 Ways To Save Water and Money

 11. In extreme droughts, some folks let their grass go dormant and only water it once every two weeks, which is enough to keep it alive.

-12. Xeriscaping (water-saving landscaping) is a trend gaining ground.
+12. Xeriscaping (water-saving landscaping) is remains a popular trend in many parts of the country.
 Your county agriculture extension agent can recommend drought-resistant plants for your area.
 Group plants according to watering needs.
 Don’t drown one species as you water its thirsty neighbor.

 13. Use soaker hoses or drip irrigation, not sprinklers that spray a fine mist.
 Water the roots; don’t just wet the top.
 Irrigate only if necessary.
 More gardeners kill from over-watering than from neglect.